Andalusian/andalusian/README.md

 ## AWS
 ### Configuration
 Upon logging in for the first time, the user will configure the account to authenticate with AWS.
 Each user can save multiple Access Key/Secret Access Key pairs.
 To do so, user will enter Access Key, Secret Access Key, and a Key Alias (a nickname for the pair).
-This information will get encripted before being saved in the database.
+This information will get encrypted before being saved in the database.
 AWS groups deployed functions by regions (us-east-1, us-east-2, etc).
 Selecting the appropriate region and clicking **Save Config** will create user's temporary credentials file for the session.

 ### My AWS Lambda Functions
 This portal will display all deployed AWS Lambda functions within the selected region.